wp-plugins/wpbook-lite/README.txt

 == Changelog ==

+= 1.6.1 =
+* Changes to the API changed format for timestamps, which through for a loop the logic for checking when comments are new.

 = 1.6 =
 * Updated Facebook PHP SDK to 3.2.3.
 Would like to get to 4.0 at some point